 the court may relieve the person either wholly or partly from liability on such terms as the court thinks fit.

-[Clause 9 inserted by No. 67 of 2004 s.
+[Clause 9 inserted: No. 67 of 2004 s.
 42.]

 10. Application for relief

 (1) Where a person has reason to believe that any claim will or might be made against him or her under clause 1, 7 or 8, the person may apply to the Supreme Court for relief.